Vitello tonnato

-Vitello tonnato is a Piedmontese dish of cold, sliced veal covered with a creamy, mayonnaise-like sauce that has been flavored with tuna.
-It is served chilled or at room temperature, generally in the summertime, as the main course of an Italian meal or as "an exceedingly elegant antipasto for an elaborate dinner".
-It is also very popular, by inheritance, in Argentina, Uruguay, and Paraguay, where it is known by its original name in Piedmontese vitel tonnè (spelled vitel toné or thoné in Argentina) and considered a traditional Christmas dish.
+Vitello tonnato is a Piedmontese dish of cold, thinly sliced veal topped with a creamy, mayonnaise-style sauce flavored with tuna.
+The dish is typically served chilled or at room temperature, especially in summer, either as a main course or an antipasto.
+It is also widely enjoyed in Argentina, Paraguay, and Uruguay—introduced there by Italian immigrants—where it keeps its original Piedmontese name vitel tonnè (often spelled vitel toné or thoné in Argentina) and is considered a traditional Christmas dish.

-It is prepared at least a day or more in advance by braising or simmering a piece of veal from the back leg called Eye Round, which is then cut into thin, individual servings.
-For the sauce, originally fresh white tuna (in most restaurants canned tuna is used today to reduce cost and preparation time) is simmered until fully cooked in white wine, cider vinegar, white onion, and garlic, and then puréed with a mix of olive and vegetable oil and egg yolks in an electric blender or food processor to form a thick mayonnaise.
-For the mayonnaise a variety of seasonings can be used, including anchovies, cayenne pepper, capers, and lemon juice.
-The thick, smooth purée is then somewhat thinned with a little water and cooking liquid from the veal and a few capers are stirred in.
-Some of the sauce is spread out on a serving platter and the cold slices of veal are arranged in a single layer on top.
-The rest of the sauce is then poured over the veal so that it is, generally, completely covered.
-The dish is allowed to refrigerate for a period up to 5 days to fully develop the flavor.
+Preparing vitello tonnato begins at least a day in advance.
+A cut of veal from the back leg, usually eye round, is braised or simmered and then sliced thinly.
+The sauce is made from canned tuna blended with olive oil, vegetable oil, and egg yolks in an electric blender or food processor to create a thick mayonnaise-like texture.
+Various seasonings can be used, such as anchovies, cayenne pepper, capers, and lemon juice.

+The resulting smooth purée is thinned slightly with water and some of the veal's cooking liquid, and additional capers are stirred in.
+A layer of sauce is spread on a serving platter, the cold veal slices are arranged on top, and the remaining sauce is then poured over them until fully covered.
+The finished dish is refrigerated for up to five days, allowing the flavors to deepen and meld.